 Expenditure and funding arrangements are detailed in the Bay of Plenty CDEM Partnership Agreement 2019.
-Some cost incurred during Response may be eligible to for reimbursement from Central Government, Section 33 of The Guide to the National Civil Defence Emergency Management Plan 2015 (The Guide to the National CDEM Plan 2015) has detailed criteria for access to these funds.
+Some costs, including those incurred by community groups, marae and agencies, incurred during Response may be eligible for reimbursement from Central Government, Section 33 of The Guide to the National Civil Defence Emergency Management Plan 2015 (The Guide to the National CDEM Plan 2015) has detailed criteria for access to these funds.